Everything You Need to Know About Business Loans

 If you’re a business owner looking for a leg up to grow your business, you may explore a business loan.
 The process for applying for business finance is quite different and typically, a lot more involved and lengthier than applying for a personal or home loan.
-We’ve put together a comprehensive guide on everything you need to know about business loans so you can go into this process feeling informed and prepared.
+We’ve put together a comprehensive guide on everything you need to know about small business loans so you can go into this process feeling informed and prepared.

 What is a business loan?

 Let’s start with the basics.
 A business loan is a loan intended specifically for business purposes.
 This loan can be to create, manage or build a business or even to purchase an established business.